francdoc/libximc/examples/test_Python/extendtest/README.txt

  * On Linux:
-	- before running the example, install the dependencies from requirements.txt.
-To do this, open terminal in the directory with the example and run the command: python -m pip install -r requirements.txt
-	- install getch.
-To do this, run: python -m pip install getch To run the example, you can go two ways:
+   To run the example, you can go two ways:
 	- you don't have to install the libximc library and just run the example using a bash file: bash ./Extendtestpython.sh
 	- install packages from the /ximc/deb archive folder, libximc7_x.x.x and libximc7-dev_x.x.x for the required architecture strictly in the specified order.
-You will also need to set LD_LIBRARY_PATH so that Python can find libraries using PATH.
+Set LD_LIBRARY_PATH so that Python can find libraries using PATH.
 For example, using: export LD_LIBRARY_PATH=$LD_LIBRARY_PATH:usr/lib - specify the correct path for installed packages.
+Install the dependencies from requirements.txt.
+To do this, open terminal in the directory with the example and run the command: python -m pip install -r requirements.txt
 	- run the example with the command: python Extendtestpython.py

  * On Windows: